jmnaste/AI-Workflow-Automation/api/README.md

   - If your registry or namespace differs, edit the `image:` in the compose file accordingly.
 - Need a fixed version:
   - Replace `:main` with the commit SHA tag published by the workflow (e.g., `:sha-<short>`).

+- Public webhook not reachable:
+  - Confirm `API_PUBLIC=true` and `API_WEBHOOK_HOST` are set.
+  - Verify your DNS record points `API_WEBHOOK_HOST` to your Traefik entrypoint IP.
+  - Ensure the specified `TRAEFIK_CERT_RESOLVER` exists in your Traefik configuration, or remove that label to use a preconfigured TLS setup.

 ## CI/CD notes